LostBeard/SpawnDev.MatrixLEDDisplay/README.md

  Merkury Innovations website doesn't list this display.
  This YouTube [reviewer](https://www.youtube.com/watch?v=QN0TxJoeTNk) had the same issue.

-I tried "MatrixPanel Plus" on 2 Android phones and the app didn't see or connect to the display on either one.
-The problem appears to be the app itself because my old Moto E running Android 10 was able to connect to and control the MI Matrix Display using Google Chrome and this demo.
+I tried "MatrixPanel Plus" on 3 Android phones and the app only worked on 1 of them (the only Samsung, and newer than the others.)
-The app must work on some devices though, as the GitHub repo I found with a lot of Bluetooth protocol work for this display apparently used that app.
-Reference: [offe/mi-led-display/snoops/README.md](https://github.com/offe/mi-led-display/blob/main/snoops/README.md)
+The problem appears to be the app itself because my old Moto E running Android 10 was able to connect to and control the MI Matrix Display using Google Chrome and this [MI Matrix Display Web App](https://lostbeard.github.io/SpawnDev.MatrixLEDDisplay/).

 So if you bought one of these cool displays and want an alternative to the default app, this library and demo app can help you do that.